nette/php-generator/readme.md

 Generate using Reflection
 -------------------------

-Another common use case is to create class or method based on existing ones:
+Another common use case is to create class or function based on existing one:

 ```php
 $class = Nette\PhpGenerator\ClassType::from(PDO::class);